-If an estate is small enough, under state law, then the people who inherit property won't have to go to probate court.
-Instead, they will simply prepare and sign a brief affidavit (sworn statement) saying that they are entitled to use the procedure and to inherit a particular item of property.
-(There's a sample affidavit, so you can see what one looks like, below.)
-Then, to get actual possession of the asset, they simply present the affidavit to the person or institution, such as a bank or broker, holding the asset.There are restrictions, however, on who can use this method:
+In many states, if an estate is small enough, the people who inherit property won't have to go to probate court.
+Instead, they can simply prepare and sign a brief affidavit (sworn statement) saying that they are entitled to inherit a particular item of property.
+This procedure is called a small estate affidavit, and you can use it to skip probate.

 EXAMPLE: In his will, Perry leaves $20,000 to Alice.
 A month after Perry dies, Alice goes to his bank and fills out the affidavit form she picks up there, swearing that she is entitled to the money and that the estate qualifies for the state's small estate affidavit procedure.
 The bank, after looking at the affidavit, a copy of Perry's death certificate, and possibly the will, transfers $20,000 from Perry's account to her.